 A general guideline is that regular mounting boards are considered ok for temporary and/or very inexpensive framing.
 When framing original artwork, documents or precious photos that can’t be replaced (such as old prints that can’t easily be reproduced) non-archival mount boards are highly discouraged.
 However, framing things like posters and general home décor on this type of board is fine.

-A general guideline is that regular foamboard and regular matboard are considered ok for temporary and/or very inexpensive framing.
-I am not a conservator, but I have heard that minor decay in the artwork will start to occur within 5 years.
-This will vary dramatically based on the type of framing components, the environment (light, temperature, humidity) of the frame package, the chemistry of the print, and type of mounting.
-Although some decay may occur, it may not be very noticeable without doing an A/B comparison with the original.
+Before you make the decision, it’s important to understand what will happen to your art over time.
+When using this type of mount board, minor decay in the artwork can start occurring within 5 years.
+This will vary dramatically based on the type of framing components, the environment (light, temperature, humidity) of the frame package, the chemistry of the print, and the type of mounting.
+Although some decay may occur, it may not be very noticeable without doing a comparison with the original.

-Composed of acid free material
+- Composed of acid free material

-Composed of lignin-free material
+- Composed of lignin-free material

-Buffered to help maintain the alkaline pH
+- Buffered to help maintain the alkaline pH

 These measures help ensure the mount board doesn’t contain any properties that will produce harmful acid over time.
 This style will be advertised as acid-free, archival quality, museum quality, conservation quality, or may have the term “rag” which denotes a cotton base, in the product title.

 Bainbridge also produces a mount board with Micro Chamber technology, called Artcare™, that goes a step further and allows their archival products to actively absorb harmful components entering the framing package.
 This can be especially useful in the case of foamboard.
 Archival foamboard will have an archival mounting surface to protect the print, but the foam in the center will out gas over time.
 The Bainbridge product will absorb this out gassing.

 Now that you understand the differences in archival versus non-archival mount board, you can decide which is best for your DIY picture framing project.